 20E- 14.1 BRAKE COMPONENTS

 A. Four wheel disc brakes are mandatory.
 Only magnetic cast iron or cast steel round circular rotors permitted.
 Only metal brake calipers will be permitted.
 Drilled, slotted or grooved rotors are not permitted.
 Only factory dust cleanouts are permitted.
 Dust cleanouts should not exceed .038 in depth.
-If the dust cleanout exceeds .038 in depth, the rotor may be deemed illegal.
 The brake rotors must be bolted to the hubs.
 Floating brake rotors will not be permitted.

 B. Only single stage master cylinders are permitted.